turingschool-examples/credit_check/README.md

 #=> true
 ```

+Also, if the previous criteria are met, the `bank_test.rb` test should pass.

 ### Iteration 3 - Testing

 Write tests for your `CreditCard` class that cover that expected behavior described in the previous iteration.
-If done correctly, the `bank_test.rb` test should also pass.

 ### Iteration 4 - Extensions